 4. Risk of failure cascades

-Proliferation of services—each with its own implementation, architecture, and performance characteristics—significantly increases risk of unexpected failure cascades, which requires mature cross-service tracing and debugging capabilities.
+Proliferation of services—each with its own implementation, architecture, and performance characteristics—can complicate fault isolation and significantly increase the risk of unexpected failure cascades, which require mature cross-service tracing and debugging capabilities.

 The most successful platforms come with a curated set of primitives, workflows, and best practices encoded within.
 Well-designed opinions lead to better outcomes and success for those who adopt them.

 A well-designed API and opinionated abstraction encode best practices and allow for elegant, scalable implementations.
-For example, an opinionated templating language can effectively eliminate cross-site scripting (XSS) and similar, rife client-side security attacks.
-Or, at least, make these attacks very hard to execute.
+For example, an opinionated templating language can effectively eliminate cross-site scripting (XSS) and similar client-side security attacks—or at least make these attacks very hard to execute.
 A managed runtime with execution limits, caching, retry, and circuit breakers can also provide a strong contract and guarantee for predictable performance under extreme load.

 5. Performance and reliability issues